lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.md

 ## Document Theta Estimate:

-Save the a file with document topic theta estimates (will not include zeros) Unlike Phi means which are sampled with thinning, theta means is just a simple average of the topic counts in the last iteration divided by the number of tokens in the document thus there is not theta_burnin or theta_thinning
+Save the a file with document topic theta estimates.
+The theta estimate will not include zeros, since it takes the prior into account also.
+This is probably what you want to use (rather than theta means) if you are doing downstream analysis of the topics

 ```
 save_doc_theta_estimate = true